 "Multiple assessment measures," for reporting to the local community or the state, means more than one valid and reliable instrument that quantifies districtwide student learning, including specific grade-level data.

-"Prekindergarten program" includes a school district’s implementation of the preschool program established pursuant to 2007 Iowa Acts, House File 877, section 2, and is otherwise described herein in subrule 12.5(1).
+"Prekindergarten program" includes a school district’s implementation of the preschool program pursuant to Iowa Code chapter 256C.

 "Proficient," as it relates to content standards, characterizes student performance at a level that is acceptable by the school or school district.